Types of Anxiety Disorders: Common Types and Risk Factors

 3. Social Anxiety Disorder (Social Phobia)

-Social anxiety disorder, also known as social phobia, is an intense fear of social situations.
-People with this condition worry about being judged, embarrassed, or humiliated.
-They may avoid public speaking, social gatherings, or even everyday interactions.
-This disorder can significantly impact personal and professional life.
+Social anxiety disorder is characterized by a strong fear of social interactions and performance situations.
+People with this condition worry about being judged, embarrassed, or criticized by others.
+As a result, they may avoid social events, public speaking, or everyday interactions, affecting both personal and professional life.

 4. Specific Phobias